duhrer/duhrer.github.io/demos/README.md

 ### Laser Screwdriver

 The ["Laser Screwdriver"](./flocking-midi-interchange/demos/laser-screwdriver.html) retunes a Novation Launchpad or Launchpad Pro to use a [tonnetz](https://en.wikipedia.org/wiki/Tonnetz) isometric tuning.
+In an isometric tuning, once you find a shape that corresponds to a chord, you can use that same shape to make the same type of chord in any relative position.

 ### Lazy Consensus

 <img src="./flocking-midi-interchange/demos/images/lazy-consensus.svg" alt="Lazy Consensus Logo" width="400"/>

 The ["Lazy Consensus"](./flocking-midi-interchange/demos/lazy-consensus.html) only plays a single note based on the average pitch of all held notes.
-Requires a MIDI controller.
+Among other things:

+1. Inadvertently hitting multiple buttons still results in a single clean tone.
+2. Playing on a device such as the Arturia Beatstep results in a kind of bouncing

 ### LPiano